spyke/spyke/TUTORIAL.md

 good, because in general the original source file will be much bigger, and therefore potentially inconvenient to keep on hand.

-### Sorting full tracks/series with [KiloSort](https://github.com/cortex-lab/KiloSort)
+### Sorting full tracks/series with [Kilosort2](https://github.com/MouseLand/Kilosort2)

 spyke has the concept of a "track": a set of recordings in multiple files that were all recorded in the same position in the brain, for which spike sorting should be done all together.
-This is completely synonymous with the alternative term "series". spyke can work fairly seamlessly with KiloSort to provide a better initial set of clusters, which can then be refined as usual within spyke.
-To sort a full track with spyke and KiloSort:
+This is completely synonymous with the alternative term "series". spyke can work fairly seamlessly with Kilosort2 to provide a better initial set of clusters, which can then be refined as usual within spyke.
+To sort a full track with spyke and Kilosort2:

 1. File->New Track.
 Navigate to your folder with a track/series worth of source files (`.ns6` or `.dat` or `.srf`), type in the desired track/series name and hit Save to create a `.track`